This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 Set up queues

-Create a queue and bind operators
+Create a queue and bind agents

 To create a queue, use the SQAddQueue method.
 Refer to the method's description to learn about the input arguments.
 Here is a simple code on example how to create a queue: